Search This Blog

 Also, Aunt Bethany marked the final role of Mae Questel, the original voice of Betty Boop in 1931.
 Speaking of voice actors, Miriam Flynn (Cousin Eddie's wife Katherine) voiced Taz’s mother on the animated WB/Fox series 'Taz-Mania'.
 She’s also completed voice roles for 'Land Before Time' and played Maa the older sheep in the live action 'Babe'.

 Like any good cult classic, this movie is highly quotable.
-For the past few years on Thanksgiving morning while we await the turkey, my Dad will help me hang the Christmas lights outside.
-He always paraphrase Clark's father and tells me "It's a beaut!" and I'll respond by thanking him for "teaching me everything I know about exterior illumination."
-Often, my wife will often come out to check on our progress and remind us that "The little lights aren't twinkling" whether they are or aren't.
+For the past few years, on Thanksgiving morning, while we await the turkey, my Dad will help me hang the Christmas lights outside.
+He always paraphrases Clark's father and tells me, "It's a beaut!" and I'll respond by thanking him for "teaching me everything I know about exterior illumination."
+My wife will often come out to check on our progress and remind us that "The little lights aren't twinkling" whether they are or aren't.

-It's become tradition to put up our Christmas tree on Black Friday and I will always step back and proclaim "I give you... the Sheldon family Christmas tree."
-There also isn't a start to Thanksgiving or Christmas dinner that goes by without someone at the table yelling out "THE BLESSING!" or "Grace?
+It's become a tradition to put up our Christmas tree on Black Friday, and I will always step back and proclaim, "I give you... the Sheldon family Christmas tree."
+There also isn't a start to Thanksgiving or Christmas dinner that goes by without someone at the table yelling out, "THE BLESSING!" or "Grace?
 She passed away 30 years ago."

 Another visual joke that had me spending time on the Google machine were the gifts in Frank Shirley's office.
 If you didn't notice, they are all the same shape and size even though the wrapping paper is different.
 Every last one, including Clark's gift, are shaped like the letter "L." From what I could determine online, a very popular office gift during that time period was a pen and notepad set which would have been shaped like that.

 'Christmas Vacation' differs from most other holiday classics that rely on Santa or the religious origins of Christmas.
 Santa Claus only makes an appearance in the very cute opening credit cartoon.
-Clark and Ellen briefly singing "O Come, All Ye Faithful" in the very beginning of the film, and other than that, there are no other religious overtones to the film.
+Clark and Ellen briefly sing "O Come, All Ye Faithful" at the very beginning of the film, and other than that, there are no other religious overtones to the film.

 The biggest theme in Christmas Vacation is the importance of family.
-In what is my favorite scene in the whole movie Clark gets trapped in the attic and stumbles upon old family videos of a Christmas from his childhood.
-As Ray Charles melancholy rendition of "Spirit of Christmas" plays perfectly in the background who can watch this and not get misty eyed thinking of their own childhood and Christmases gone by?
+In what is my favorite scene in the whole movie, Clark gets trapped in the attic and stumbles upon old family videos of a Christmas from his childhood.
+As Ray Charles's melancholy rendition of "Spirit of Christmas" plays perfectly in the background, who can watch this and not get misty-eyed thinking of their own childhood and Christmases gone by?
 I begin to think of family that may not be with us any longer, the way times have changed, and how life is no longer as simple as the past always seems when we look back.
-Today, there is the expectation of what we're supposed to buy each other, what decorations were supposed to hang to beat the neighbor's display, or how big the tree should be, on and on... but the most important thing to me is the memories of our family being together.
+Today, there is the expectation of what we're supposed to buy each other, what decorations we are supposed to hang to beat the neighbor's display, or how big the tree should be, on and on... but the most important thing to me is the memories of our family being together.

 Comments